 • A handful of chopped pistachios, pine nuts and walnuts

-• 2 tbsp raw honey
+• 2 tablespoons of raw honey

 Elaboration

 2. In a Le Creuset low iron cocotte , heat the olive oil and add the onion, celery and carrot.
-Cook for 8-10 minutes, with the lid on, stirring occasionally, until the vegetables are soft.
+Sauté for 8-10 minutes, with the lid on, stirring occasionally, until the vegetables are soft.

 5. Pour in the tomato and vegetable broth.
 Season with salt and pepper.
 Reserve a few teaspoons of mint and parsley to decorate.
-Add the rest of the parsley, mint and bay leaves to the cocotte and simmer 20 minutes, uncovered, to reduce and thicken sauce.
+Add the rest of the parsley, mint and bay leaves to the cocotte and simmer 20 minutes, uncovered, to reduce and thicken the sauce.
 Meanwhile, preheat the oven to 200°C.

-6. Add another good pinch of salt and pepper to the cocotte and add the cooked and drained green beans and white beans, and bring them to a boil over high heat.
+6. Add another good pinch of salt and pepper to the cocotte and add the cooked and drained green beans and white beans, and bring to a boil over high heat.

 7. Stir well, cover the pan with the lid and place in the hot oven for about 20 minutes, until the sauce has thickened well and the green beans are tender.